knowm/Yank/README.md

   }
 }
 ```
 Why?
 By creating a DAO class and putting all methods related to a single database table in it, you have a single point of access to that table.
 In this example the **BooksDAO** corresponds to a table called **Books**, which contains rows of **Book** objects.
 BTW, the automatic mapping from database row to Java objects happens because the object's field names match exactly the table column names.
 This is the one constraint you need to follow.
+Snake case (my_column_name) to camel case (myCoulumnName) is supported though too!

 ## Summary